Your One-Stop Guide to Learning Tamil

 In fact, complete beginners could be better off with the accessible Spoken Tamil for Complete Beginners.
 It takes a grammar-oriented approach despite focusing on spoken Tamil.

-You can also find Learning Tamil By Yourself online for free, thanks to the author’s generous decision to publish it without a licence.
+You can also find Learning Tamil By Yourself online for free, thanks to the author’s generous decision to publish it without a license.
 It appears to be more suitable for studying written Tamil.

 Tamil Fiction Books and Poetry